garagehive/garagehive.github.io/docs/powerbi-installing-app.md

 To install the app:
 1. Click on the installation link above.
 Make sure you are logged into your **Garage Hive Power BI** on the same web browser.
 2. After clicking the link, you will receive a notification in **Power BI** asking if you want to install the app.
 Select **Install**.
+If you are having any trouble when installing, read about [admin portal settings](#admin-portal-settings).

    ![](media/garagehive-installing-powerbi-app1.png)